Alexander Patch

-General Alexander McCarrell Patch (November 23, 1889 – November 21, 1945) was a senior United States Army officer who fought in both world wars, rising to rank of general.
-During World War II, he commanded U.S. Army and Marine Corps forces during the Guadalcanal Campaign in the Pacific, and the Seventh Army on the Western Front in Europe.
+Alexander McCarrell Patch (23 November 1889 – 21 November 1945) was a senior United States Army officer who fought in both world wars, rising to rank of general.
+During World War II, he commanded U.S. Army and Marine Corps forces during the Guadalcanal campaign in the Pacific, and the Seventh Army on the Western Front in Europe.

 With an invasion of Japan still an apparent likelihood, Patch returned to the U.S. in August 1945 to take charge of the Fourth Army headquartered at Fort Sam Houston, Texas.
-He died three months later in November at age 55, his health having been ravaged during his time in the Pacific early in the war.
+He died three months later in November 1945 at age 55, his health having been ravaged during his time in the Pacific early in the war.
 "Sandy" Patch and Lucian Truscott were the only two U.S. Army officers on active service during World War II to command a division, corps, and field army.

-A lieutenant general at the time of his passing, he was posthumously promoted to four-star general in July 1954.
+In July 1954, he was posthumously promoted from his rank of lieutenant general to four-star general.